 Conclusion/What we might have done differently

-All in all it was a great trip and by selecting just a few locations we weren’t moving around all the time.
-This meant we often had second and third chances at different birds.
-Follow-up visits to good birding locations like Peperpot and multiple days at Brownsberg meant we could take our time and explore.
+All in all it was a good trip and by selecting just a few locations we weren’t moving around all the time and we had second and third chances at different birds.
+Subsequent visits to good birding locations like Peperpot and multiple days at Brownsberg meant we could take our time and explore.

-With more time and the benefit of hindsight I would add a day and one night to our schedule and go to Bigi Pan.
+With more time and the benefit of hindsight I would add a day and one night our schedule and go to Bigi Pan.
 Also, there is a research boat that looks for River Dolphins out of Paramaribo.
 This only takes place on Sundays.
-We would have built this in to the schedule.
-We wouldn’t necessarily recommend doing any of the other dolphin tours as we have been warned that these can be hokey.
+I would have built this in to the schedule.
+I wouldn’t necessarily recommend doing any of the other dolphin tours as we have been warned these are hokey.